AMReX-Microelectronics/artemis/Docs/source/usage/parameters.rst

            ``<reduced_diags_name>.reduced_function(x,y,z) = " (y > y_plane_location - dy/2. - epsilon) * (y < y_plane_location + epsilon) * (z > -Lz/2.) * (z < 0. + epsilon) * 1 "``

-           In this example, epsilon is very small number which is larger than machine precision.
+           In this example, epsilon is a very small number which is larger than machine precision.

         * ``<reduced_diags_name>.surface_normal`` (`string`)
            This parameter is only required when the ``integration_type`` is ``surface``.